-Tretinoin is a type of vitamin A, used to treat sun-damaged and ageing skin.
-It has been shown to reduce pigmentation and wrinkles.

-## START

 Tretinoin is a type of vitamin A, used to treat sun-damaged skin.

-Tretinoin has three main effects:
+It has three main effects:

 Tretinoin helps remove dead skin cells, allowing new cells to rise to the surface more efficiently.
 This stimulates collagen production and helps to reverse the effects of long-term sun exposure.
+(Baumann 2007)

 Do not use tretinoin if you are pregnant, planning pregnancy or breastfeeding.